Israel Putnam: Personality and characteristics

-Putnam though, was not without the ability to foresee both effective battlefield strategy and the big picture.
-He ordered his men to aim for the British officers, knowing the crippling effect it would have.
-He knew the value of inoculating the American troops against small pox, and the tendency of nervous soldiers to fire too soon and aim too high (possibly thus the orders to not fire until "you see the whites of their eyes" and to "Take aim at the waistbands.").
+However, Putnam did have the ability to see both effective battlefield strategy and the big picture.
+He ordered his men to aim for the British officers, knowing the crippling effect that it would have.
+He knew the value of inoculating the American troops against small pox, and the tendency of nervous soldiers to fire too soon and aim too high—thus the orders to not fire until "you see the whites of their eyes" and to "take aim at the waistbands".

 Putnam had a feel for the common soldier and how to make good use of him.
-He knew that a soldier was not worried about his head, but if you protected his body with earthworks, he would "fight forever."
+He knew that a soldier was not worried about his head, but if his body was protected with earthworks, he would "fight forever."
 Putnam also understood that a retreat could be a very effective tactic.
 "Let me pick my officers, and I would not fear to meet [the enemy] with half the number...
-I would fight them on the retreat, and every stone wall we passed should be lined with their dead ... our men are lighter of foot, they understand their grounds and how to take advantage of them…"
+I would fight them on the retreat, and every stone wall we passed should be lined with their dead ... our men are lighter of foot, they understand their grounds and how to take advantage of them."

-For one who was not supposed to be much of a strategic thinker, in some cases he was more prescient than his fellow generals.
-In discussion with Joseph Warren and General Artemas Ward before the Battle of Bunker Hill, Putnam advocated aggressive action against the British.
-Ward replied that "As peace and reconciliation is what we seek for, would it not be better to act only on the defensive and give no unnecessary provocation?"
+In some instances, he was more prescient than his fellow generals.
+Putnam advocated aggressive action against the British in discussion with Joseph Warren and General Artemas Ward before the Battle of Bunker Hill.
+Ward replied, "As peace and reconciliation is what we seek for, would it not be better to act only on the defensive and give no unnecessary provocation?"
 Putnam turned to Warren and said with emphasis, "You know, Dr. Warren, we shall have no peace worth anything, till we gain it by the sword."

 Shortly after Washington took command at Cambridge in 1775, he and the other generals hoped for a speedy resolution of the war.
 On one occasion with them gathered around his dinner table, Washington offered a toast: "A speedy and honorable peace."
 A few days later, Putnam offered a different one: "A long and moderate war."
-The sober and seldom-smiling Washington laughed out loud.
-Washington addressed Putnam, "You are the last man, General Putnam, from whom I should have expected such a toast, you who are always urging vigorous measures, to plead now for a long, and what is still more extraordinary, a moderate, war, seems strange indeed."
+The sober and seldom-smiling Washington laughed out loud and replied, "You are the last man, General Putnam, from whom I should have expected such a toast, you who are always urging vigorous measures, to plead now for a long, and what is still more extraordinary, a moderate, war, seems strange indeed."
 Putnam replied that a false peace would divide Americans and not be long-lasting.
-Putnam went on, "I expect nothing but a long war, and I would have it a moderate one, that we may hold out till the mother country becomes willing to cast us off forever."
+"I expect nothing but a long war, and I would have it a moderate one, that we may hold out till the mother country becomes willing to cast us off forever."

-The Revolutionary War would drag on for eight and a half years, the longest in United States history until the Vietnam War.
-Washington did not soon forget Putnam's prescient toast.
-For years after, and more than once, he reminded Putnam of it.
+The Revolutionary War dragged on for eight and a half years, the longest in United States history until the Vietnam War.
+Washington did not forget Putnam's prescient toast; he more than once reminded Putnam of it.